+- replacement poultry (non-current asset);

+- commercial poultry (current asset);

+- other biological assets (current asset);

 - (a) Non current assets assets with useful life of more than a year.
-Age of livestock poultry is between 1-194 days old. - (b) Current assets assets with useful life within one year.
+Age of livestock poultry is between 1-194 days old.

+- (b) Current assets assets with useful life within one year.
 Age of livestock poultry is between 195 560 days old.

-The Group performs a biological asset measurement at initial recognition and as at each reporting period, at fair value less any estimated expenses for sale, except for the cases, were fair value cannot be determined reliably.
+The Group performs a biological asset measurement at initial recognition and as at each reporting period, at fair value less any estimated expenses for sale, except in the cases, were fair value cannot be determined reliably.
 Costs to sell include all costs that would be necessary to sell the assets, including transportation costs.